-Because our research programs are still in preclinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of any future product candidates or whether, or when, we may achieve profitability.
-Until such time as we can generate substantial product revenues, if ever, we expect to finance our cash needs through a combination of equity or debt financings.
+Because our research programs are still in preclinical development and the outcome of these efforts is uncertain, we cannot estimate the actual amounts necessary to successfully complete the development and commercialization of any current or future product candidates, if approved, or whether, or when, we may achieve profitability.
+Until such time as we can generate substantial product revenues, if ever, we expect to finance our cash needs through a combination of equity, debt financings and payments received in connection with our collaboration agreements.
 We are entitled to research payments under our collaboration with Vertex.
-Additionally, we are eligible to earn payments, in each case, on a per-product basis under the JV Agreement with Bayer Healthcare for Casebia and our collaboration with Vertex.
+Additionally, we are eligible to earn payments, in each case, on a per-product basis under the JV Agreement with Bayer for Casebia and our collaboration with Vertex.
 Except for these sources of funding, we do not have any committed external source of liquidity.
-We intend to consider opportunities to raise additional funds through the sale of equity or convertible debt securities when market conditions are favorable to us to do so.
-To the extent that we raise additional capital through the future sale of equity or convertible debt securities, the ownership interest of our shareholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing shareholders.
+We intend to consider opportunities to raise additional funds through the sale of equity or debt securities when market conditions are favorable to us to do so.
+To the extent that we raise additional capital through the future sale of equity or debt securities, the ownership interests of our shareholders will be diluted, and the terms of these securities may include liquidation or other preferences that adversely affect the rights of our existing shareholders.
 If we raise additional funds through collaboration arrangements in the future, we may have to relinquish valuable rights to our technologies, future revenue streams or product candidates or grant licenses on terms that may not be favorable to us.
 If we are unable to raise additional funds through equity or debt financings when needed, we may be required to delay, limit, reduce or terminate our product development or future commercialization efforts or grant rights to develop and market product candidates that we would otherwise prefer to develop and market ourselves.